theNewDynamic/how-the-icc-works.org/_start-of-jurisdiction/proprio-motu-investigations.md

 * on the territory, or by a national, of any State Party; or
 * on the territory, or by a national, of a non-State Party that has consented to the jurisdiction of the ICC.

-The ICC Prosecutor must receive approval from judges in order to open a formal investigation. &nbsp;&nbsp;
+The ICC Prosecutor must receive approval from judges to open a formal investigation. &nbsp;&nbsp;